 How did you manage to find a decent site?

 “We picked Gloucestershire as there weren’t any events that were doing anything similar to what we wanted.
 I wrote a letter and sent it to 150 farmers, pitching our idea, thinking people might jump at the chance.
 We had 8 replies some of which were just saying no. Then we found Upcote Farm.
 We were delighted with the site and it has been our home from the start.
 Since then we have been amazed how generous the family that live there have been, with their time, enthusiasm, and support for us.
 It’s been wonderful!”

-“Undoubtably the weather.
+“Undoubtedly the weather.
 Most years we’ve been lucky and had fantastic weather.
 But one year which I’m trying to erase from my memory, it was just awful.
-It meant everything needed more time to make right and needed to have a lot more energy to do so.
-We were just so exhausted by it!
+It meant everything needed more time to make right and it took a lot more energy to do that.
+We were just so exhausted by it!"

 Going back to the first year, even though it was the most rewarding, we were slightly under prepared for the task ahead.
 We had a barn at the top where we were preparing artwork and building things.
 We then realised we had no way of transferring stuff onto site.
 We just hadn’t thought about that.
 If it hadn’t been for the generosity of the farm lending us their tractors there would have been many tasks we wouldn’t have been able to do.”